thenexthub/Codira/docs/proposals/InitializerInheritance.rst

 Proposal
 --------
-Currently, all Swift initializers are subobject initializers, and there is no way to express the notion of a complete subobject initializer.
-We propose to introduce complete subobject initializers into Swift and to make them inheritable when we can guarantee that doing so is safe.
+Currently, all Codira initializers are subobject initializers, and there is no way to express the notion of a complete subobject initializer.
+We propose to introduce complete subobject initializers into Codira and to make them inheritable when we can guarantee that doing so is safe.

 Complete object initializers